 Beatriz Caiuby Labate, Ph.D

-received her doctorate in social anthropology from the State University of Campinas (UNICAMP), Brazil.
-Her main areas of interest are the study of psychoactive substances, drug policy, shamanism, ritual, and religion.
-She is Adjunct Faculty at the East-West Psychology Program at the California Institute of Integral Studies (CIIS) in San Francisco and Visiting Professor at the Center for Research and Post Graduate Studies in Social Anthropology (CIESAS) in Guadalajara.
-She is Public Education and Culture Specialist at the Multidisciplinary Association for Psychedelic Studies (MAPS).
-She is co-founder of the Drugs, Politics, and Culture Collective, in Mexico (http://drogaspoliticacultura.net), and co-founder of the Interdisciplinary Group for Psychoactive Studies (NEIP) in Brazil, as well as editor of NEIP’s website (http://www.neip.info).
-She is also Chief Editor at Chacruna (http://chacruna.net).
-She is author, co-author, and co-editor of eighteen books, one special-edition journal, and several peer-reviewed articles (http://bialabate.net).
+has a Ph.D. in social anthropology from the State University of Campinas (UNICAMP), Brazil.
+Her main areas of interest are the study of plant medicines, drug policy, shamanism, ritual, and religion.
+She is Executive Director of the Chacruna Institute for Psychedelic Plant Medicines, an organization that provides public education about psychedelic plant medicines and promotes a bridge between the ceremonial use of sacred plants and psychedelic science.
+She is Adjunct Faculty at the East-West Psychology Program at the California Institute of Integral Studies (CIIS) in San Francisco, and Visiting Professor at the Center for Research and Post Graduate Studies in Social Anthropology (CIESAS) in Guadalajara.
+She is also Public Education and Culture Specialist at the Multidisciplinary Association for Psychedelic Studies (MAPS).
+She is co-founder of the Interdisciplinary Group for Psychoactive Studies (NEIP) in Brazil, and editor of NEIP’s website, as well as editor of the Mexican blog Drugs, Politics, and Culture.
+She is author, co-author, and co-editor of twenty books, one special-edition journal, and several peer-reviewed articles (http://bialabate.net).

 Candace Lewis, Ph.D